 After graduation, the completion of a graduate internship, and finding an approved clinical supervisor, it is time to apply for residency.
-I know what you are thinking: doctors do residency, why do you have to?
-This is why LPCs are so highly trained!
-Residency hours will vary by state.
 In the state of Virginia, a resident must complete 4,000 clinical hours under supervision by a licensed professional to gain licensure themselves.
 It takes about 3-4 years to complete these hours.

 After about 6 years of dedicated clinical work, education, development, self-exploration, teamwork, and determination, one can become an LPC.
 To continue being licensed, LPCs must complete 20 credit hours of continuing education every annual license renewal period.

 It is with all this training that an LPC can provide advanced, well-researched, and competent clinical services.
 Counselors have the honor to be a part of some of the most intimate details of a client’s life.
 It is this arduous training that allows an LPC to gracefully care for these moments in a way that will be healing.
 Without surgical knives or medicines, LPCs tend to wounds in the mind and heart – a process that is not taken lightly.